 - Pinch of oregano - fresh or dried (optional).

 - Pinch of pepper - canned beans have enough salt for my taste.

 In a pot over medium heat, add oil and saute onion and bell pepper until soft, about 5 - 10 minutes.
-Next add chopped garlic and cook a couple of minutes.
+Next, add chopped garlic and cook for a couple of minutes.

-Next add can of black beans and a teaspoon of vinegar.
-Turn up heat until beans start boiling, then reduce.
+Next, add a can of black beans and a teaspoon of vinegar.
+Turn up the heat until the beans start boiling, then reduce.
 Cook on low heat, uncovered, for 10-15 minutes, stirring occasionally.
-Sauce will reduce and thicken.
+The sauce will reduce and thicken.

 Pour in 8 cups of water and add the black beans.